 One of the methods of reconstruction of tomographic images based on the collected data is to perform a simplified reconstruction.
-This can be accomplished using the idea of determining the place of positron-electron annihilation described in Sec.
-2. In this method, it is assumed that the Line Of Response (LOR) passes through the geometrical centers of cross-sections of both scintillators.
+This can be accomplished using the idea of determining the place of positron-electron annihilation described in Section II.
+In this method, it is assumed that the LOR passes through the geometrical centers of cross sections of both scintillators.
 No additional reconstruction data algorithms are used to build tomographic images.
 It is only a collection of annihilation points, which are obtained on the basis of the measured values of signal arrival times.
-In the lower part of Fig. 15 the reconstructed image of a single point-like source located in the centre of the prototype detector is shown.
+In the lower part of Fig. 15, the reconstructed image of a single-point-like source located in the center of the prototype detector is shown.